2022 - 2023 School Year!

 School breaks

-Pre-school children (age 4 to 6/7) and the primary school students, year 1 to 4, have 32 teaching weeks, and year 5 to 12 have 35 teaching weeks.
+Pre-school children (age 4 to 6/7), primary school children and high-school students study for 32 teaching weeks, and students years 5 to 7 have 34 teaching weeks.

 Teaching subjects